Our Piper Arrow

 Aeronautical Charts: My Foreflight subsciption gives me the enroute low altitude charts for Mexico for my Ipad.
 I also have some old paper TPC sectional charts that I got online at www.omnimap.com, listed under topographic maps.
 I also purchased 2 paper ONC sectional charts from Caribbean Sky Tours.
 These charts are huge so I just scan the parts I need and print them out on letter-sized paper.
 I also have AirNav Pro software for the Ipad which has a map with some topographical information.

 Approach Plates: You can get a Mexico Trip Kit IFR package by Jeppesen that includes approach plates.
 This is a one-time trip kit that has all the terminal charts, approaches, departures, Low Enroutes and High Enroutes for Mexico.
 It covers all airports in Mexico.
 The set is on a 2-week update schedule so it is only fully current for 2 weeks.
 It can be purchased from mypilotstore.com for about $130.

 EAPIS Manifest: Flight manifests for both the departure and arrival (to the U.S.) flights.
+This is done at EAPIS online.
 It is best to take care of both of these before departure.
 The information required includes the departure and arrival points of the border-crossing flights, the estimated time of border crossing, and the names and passport numbers of those on board.